rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 ![plot of chunk unnamed-chunk-1]({{ site.baseurl }}/figure/unnamed-chunk-1-1.png)
 **Exercise 1:**
 Extending the example that I gave for BOS/NY/DC, what are the distances that define each split in the West Coast side of the hclust plot?
 *Hint 1: Start with the distances between SF and LA.
-Then look at the difference between that cluster up to SEA* *Hint 2: Print cities, you only need to look at the upper right triangle of data matrix.*
+Then look at the difference between that cluster up to SEA*
+*Hint 2: Print cities, you only need to look at the upper right triangle of data matrix.*

 What is the city pair and distance the joins the East Coast and West Coast cities?
 Fill in the values.
-Hint: Think Midwest.
+*Hint: Think Midwest.*

+# Biological Use of Clustering
-Now that we have that example out of the way, lets start using this technique on biological data.
+Now that we have that example out of the way, let's start using this technique on biological data.
 This week will be a review of all the cool data manipulation steps you have learned in past weeks.
 I would like to emphasize that printing dataframes (or parts of them) is a really fast way to get an idea about the data you are working with.
 Visual summaries like printed data, or plotting the data are often times the best way to make sure things are working the way they should be and you are more likely to catch errors.
 I have included visual summaries at all of the points where I would want to check on the data.

 If you remember last week, you found some genes that had significant GxE in the internode tissue.
 We are going to be taking a look at those same genes again this week.
 I followed the same tutorial that you did last week.
 That dataset only had 12 RNA-seq libraries in it.
 However, that subset of data was part of a much larger study that we are going to explore today.

-This dataset consists of RNA-seq samples collected from 2 genotypes of **Brassica rapa** (R500 and IMB211) that were grown in either dense (DP) or non-dense planting (NDP) treatments.
+This dataset consists of RNA-seq samples collected from 2 genotypes of *Brassica rapa* (R500 and IMB211) that were grown in either dense (DP) or non-dense planting (NDP) treatments.
 Upendra also collected tissue from multiple tissue types including: Leaf, Petiole, Internode (you worked with this last week), and silique (the plant seed pod).
 There were also 3 biological replicates of each combination (Rep 1, 2, 3).
 If your head is spinning thinking about all of this, do not worry, data visualization will come to the rescue here in a second.

 Remember last week when we were concerned with what distribution the RNA-seq count data was coming from so that we could have a good statistical model of it?
 Well, if we want to perform good clustering we also need to think about this because most of the simplest clustering assumes data to be from a normal distribution.
 I have precalculated this for you.
 First you will load my output from going through the tutorial from last week.
 Then you will pull in the new large table containing all the samples.

-Lets start by loading the two datasets.
+Let's start by loading the two datasets.
 Then we can subset the larger full dataset to include only the genes that we are interested in from our analysis last week.

 ```r